Skip to content

 • Traditional: Write every line of code manually

-• AI-Assisted: Delegate routine tasks to AI, focus on architecture
+• AI-Assisted: Delegate routine tasks to the agent, focus your attention on architecture and review

 From Isolated to Collaborative